Yuhala/stem-bootcamp/weather-station/README.md

 - Ground pin of DHT11 module to ground on Arduino.
 - SDA pin of LCD-I2C to analog pin 4 (A4) of Arduino.
 - SCL pin of LCD-I2C to analog pin 5 (A5) of Arduino.
+- One buzzer pin to pin 7 of Arduino; the other pin on ground of Arduino.

 ## Arduino program
 - TODO

+- You can observe on the LCD screen the atmospheric humidity and temperature.
+- Modify the temperature threshold in the program for the buzzer alarm.
+- Modify the buzzer frequency and observe.